 A Cardinal Course engages students in projects and partnerships in the community that address social or environmental challenges.
 Though projects and partnerships vary, all Cardinal Courses:

 Cardinal Courses may feature service as an integral component of the academic course experience, focus on public service as subject matter, or offer preparation for public service internships or fieldwork.
-Cardinal Courses are offered by a wide range of academic departments to give Stanford students an opportunity to provide direct service to schools, nonprofit organizations, and government agencies.
 Other courses allow students already engaged in service to enhance the effectiveness of their work.

-Cardinal Courses may be small, intensive seminars or larger lecture courses with community engaged learning related discussion sections and experiences.
-Service elements may include hands-on volunteer activities, internships at local organizations, or class projects that benefit a community or partner organization.
+They may be small, intensive seminars or larger lecture courses with community engagement related discussion sections and experiences.
+Service elements range from hands-on activities at partner locations to class projects that benefit a large community.

 Cardinal Course Assistants: